Portage Glacier, Portage Valley & Whittier Tunnel Drive Guide

 A portion of the north shore of Portage Lake is also open to paddling to the beach below Portage Pass.
 This water trail parallels the route that Native Alaskans and gold-rush prospectors once traveled between Prince William Sound and Turnagain Arm before the glacier retreated.
 (The rest of the lake is closed to paddling.)
 The launch spot is at the parking area just past the first highway tunnel.
 Be prepared for very cold water, unexpected winds and rough conditions.

 When it’s sunny and/or calm, Portage Valley may be one of the most stunning — and welcoming — destinations in the region.
-But check the forecast!
+But check the forecast and weather cam!
 The valley can sometimes get quite stormy, with high winds and sideways rain.
+Here's the Real time road weather at Portage Valley Road intersection with Seward Highway

 Located at Mile 1.0 of the Portage Highway, this site has a short boardwalk trail along several ponds.
 It is a good site for observing waterfowl that nest and rear their young in the ponds and river channels.